karencfisher/password-generator/README.md

 !['my email password'](assets/Screenshot_1.jpg)

-2) spice it up (technically speaking, we are 'salting' the opriginal phrase).
-Enter a memorable phrase we can also remember.
+2) Spice it up (technically speaking, we are 'salting' the opriginal phrase).
+Enter a memorable phrase we can also remember as your secret key.
 Make this part as unique as you can, even if that is the one arcane password you need to write down somewhere.

 !['my secret recipie'](assets/Screenshot_2.jpg)